department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 - Left the military on or after April 25, 1951, **and**
 - Were discharged under conditions other than dishonorable

-**Note:** A disability rating measures how bad your disability is (with 0% being not at all disabled and 100% being totally disabled).
+**Note:** Your disability rating measures how severe your disability is (with 0% meaning you're not at all disabled and 100% meaning you're totally disabled and not expected to improve).
 An increase of a rating you had before—or a rating of Individual Unemployability (meaning you can’t work)—doesn’t qualify you for S-DVI.

 <br>